 One great thing about PostgreSQL is that it is not developer or owned by a company.
 Instead, many organisations and individuals contribute to improve it and have interest in keeping it alive.

 Redshift’s future appears solid because there is interest around it, and its owner is solid.
 Still, it depends on a single company.
-As a corner case, should Amazon’s plans change for any reason, Redshift may even be retired at some point.
+As a corner case, if Amazon’s plans change for any reason, Redshift may be retired at some point.
 And since it is not open source, no one would be able to keep it alive without an agreement with the vendor.

 Redshift stores data in a columnar fashion.
 As a consequence, selecting all columns (

 SELECT *) or many columns causes performance penalties.